postgis/postgis-workshops/postgis-intro/sources/en/rasters.rst

   nyc             | public         | o_3_nyc_dem  | rast            | 2263 |      30 |     -30 |         256 |         256 | t              | f                |         1 | {16BUI}     | {NULL}        | {f}    |        | t
   (4 rows)

-a very disappointing row of largely unfilled information for the `rasters` table.
+a disappointing row of largely unfilled information for the `rasters` table.

 Unlike geometry and geography, raster does not support type modifiers, because type modifier space is too limited and there are more critical properties than what can fit in a type modifier.